bereck-work/TokenDetectionAPI/Readme.md

 ## Note
-This project is still in development, and the API is not stable / accurate yet.
+This project is still in development, and the API is decently accurate, however, it still needs improvements.
 You can run the API in preview mode if you want to test it.

 This `Readme` will be updated as the project progresses.